kikofernandez/programmingfightclub/books/grasp-book/epub_prod/parts/introduction.md

 The image above explains the situation of many self-taught developers (as well as young developers and engineers who have just finished their degree) who can read APIs, look on stackoverflow.com and find a solution to most problems.
-However, to be a good engineer / developer, being able to code does not mean that your exhibits good software qualities, i.e. that your code is flexible and maintainable.
+However, to be a good engineer/developer, being able to code does not mean that your code exhibits good software qualities, i.e. that your code is flexible and maintainable.
-This book will introduce you to design principles for creating a flexible and maintanable code.
+This book will introduce you to design principles for creating a flexible and maintainable code.

 ## Software Design

 **Software design** is the process of **finding a satisfactory solution to a problem**.

-Many books explain software design with focus on one language and assume that this knowledge can be "easily" extrapolated to other languages and/or paradigms.
+Many books explain software design with a focus on one language and assume that this knowledge can be "easily" extrapolated to other languages and/or paradigms.
 While it is true that you have to start somewhere, it is also true that as soon as you try to put the learnt design patterns in another language, their explanations may